DonovanMods/donovan-7d2d-modlets/README.txt

 These are all intended to work in unison, so feel free to mix and match to suit your needs, however, pay attention to any conflicts listed in the descriptions.

 - All-In-One - Bundled modlet of my recommended modlets
-- BetterBackpack - Increases the size of the player inventory to 120
 - BetterBandages - Craft medical bandages directly from normal bandages + aloe cream
 - BetterBridges - Allows advanced rotation on garage door and drawbridge
 - BetterBuffs - Tweaks some of the (de)buff settings.
 Notably, hunger and thirsty now work off %, not a fixed number.